Census Dots

 Native American/Other

-Of the 475 places in South Carolina, Little Rock is the 308th most populous.
+Little Rock is ranked the 379th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Little Rock was ranked the 308th most populous place in the 2020 Census.

 Little Rock's White Population